sbkoth/sbkoth.github.io/RUNNING_LOCALLY.md

 This comprehensive guide will help you set up, run, and customize the Portfolio application on your local machine or any platform outside of Replit.

+## Overview

+This application is a modern, performance-optimized professional portfolio website built with:

+- **Frontend**: React 18 with TypeScript, Vite for fast development, TailwindCSS for styling
+- **UI Components**: shadcn/ui component library for consistent design patterns
+- **Backend**: Express.js API server with TypeScript
+- **Database**: PostgreSQL for data persistence with Drizzle ORM
+- **Content Management**: Markdown-based content system with frontmatter
+- **State Management**: TanStack React Query for efficient data fetching
+- **Performance**: Memoized components and server-side caching
+- **Design**: Consistent card styling with border-top treatments across all components

+The application is designed to showcase professional services, expertise, project work, and blog content in a cohesive, visually appealing format.
+All content maintains a consistent second-person plural voice (we, us, our) throughout to present a unified professional brand.

 ## Prerequisites

 - [Node.js](https://nodejs.org/) (version 18.x or higher recommended)